JoseRoca/WinFBX/docs/Numeric datatypes/CMoney.md

 #### Remarks

-We can use to use strings to set the values, e.g.:
+We can also use strings to set the value, e.g.:

 ```
 DIM money AS CMoney = "1234567890.12"